SakthivelMadhu/Java_Interview_Prep_Assignment/README.md

 NoUniqueBeanDefinitionException
 NoSuchBeanDefinitionException
 ```
 NoUniqueBeanDefinitionException: Occurs when there are multiple beans of the same type and Spring cannot determine which one to inject.
-Resolve by adding @Qualifier or using @Primary.
+Resolve by adding @Qualifier or using @Primary. <br>
 NoSuchBeanDefinitionException: Occurs when trying to retrieve a non-existent bean.
 Check if the bean is correctly defined in the configuration.
 # Problem 32: What is @Primary?
 @Primary is used to give a higher preference to a specific bean when there are multiple beans of the same type.
 The bean marked with @Primary is the default bean chosen for injection.